BoltMCP Installation Docs

 Expose BoltMCP publicly.
 Reference setup with NGINX Ingress Controller and automatic HTTPS certificates.

-The BoltMCP chart doesn't manage cluster ingress.
+By default the BoltMCP chart doesn't manage cluster ingress.
 It expects you to provision your own ingress / gateway / load balancer that terminates TLS and routes the BoltMCP hostnames to the in-cluster services.

 What BoltMCP needs from your ingress